alexmoed/MasterClass/README.md

 - Uses Open3D's `get_point_indices_within_bounding_box` function to identify which points fall within each bounding box
 - Assigns classification attributes to points based on their containing bounding box
 - Creates a new point cloud with classification attributes
-- Exports the classified point cloud for visualization or further processing
+- Exports the classified point cloud as a PLY file for visualisation or further processing
 - Supports filtering and segmentation by object class

 ## Parameters